Setup Honeycomb

 To monitor application performance, Workleap has adopted Honeycomb, a tool that helps teams manage and analyze telemetry data from distributed systems.
 Built on OpenTelemetry, Honeycomb provides a robust API for tracking frontend telemetry.

-Squide can integrate with a host application's Honeycomb setup that uses @workleap/honeycomb v5 or higher.
-When integrated, the performance of Squide initialization is automatically tracked in Honeycomb, no additional setup is required from the host application.
+Squide can integrate with a host application's Honeycomb setup that uses either @workleap/telemetry v2 or higher or @workleap/honeycomb v7 or higher.
+When integrated, the performance of Squide initialization is automatically tracked in Honeycomb.

 # Setup the host application